lorenzopelanda/geo-analysis/EXAMPLES.md

 ### `green_isochrone_green(lat, lon, max_time, network_type)`

 This function calculates from a starting point the max reachable green areas with a time limit and a network type.
 Using the data from OpenStreetMap with only the green areas and in raster form and the data from GHS-POP.
+The green data must be in raster form, so you have to rasterize them using `to_raster(reference_raster)` function in `utils.vector.VectorUtils`.

 ```python
 from greento.metrics.MetricsOSM import MetricsOSM